 review:

-the cellular stress response to acidic pH, protecting periplasmic proteins from
+in the cellular stress response to acidic pH, protecting periplasmic

-acid-induced aggregation.
-This term is appropriate and well-supported by the
+proteins from acid-induced aggregation.
+This term is appropriate and

 action: ACCEPT